-I'm an award-winning freelance journalist currently based in Cambodia.
-I previously worked as a reporter and subeditor for the Phnom Penh Post.
-Prior to arriving in Cambodia, I was a reporting fellow covering energy and cybersecurity at the Christian Science Monitor in Washington DC.
+I'm an award-winning freelance journalist covering the world we live in.
+I previously covered foreign policy and international affairs for Newsweek, worked as a reporter and editor for the Phnom Penh Post in Cambodia, and covered cybersecurity and energy for the Christian Science Monitor in Washington D.C.
 I was also a contributing editor for United Explanations, a multi-lingual online publication that covers international affairs.

-I frequently write about foreign policy, international affairs, politics, global development, gender, religion, energy and environment, technology, and cybersecurity.
+I frequently write about foreign policy, international affairs, national security, and politics.

-I am especially interested in explaining complex social systems – including governments, conflicts, migration patters, and social movements – for a general audience.
+I am especially interested in explaining complex subjects – including conflicts, migration patters, disinformation campaigns, corruption, money laundering, and foreign influence on politics – for a general audience.
 I never pass up the opportunity to tell a good story, and I always strive to cover underreported issues, events, places, and communities.

-My work has appeared in the Christian Science Monitor, Foreign Policy, the Washington Post, Bustle, the Institute for War and Peace Reporting, the Diplomat, News Deeply, Open Democracy, Eurasianet, Mic.com, Muftah Magazine, Transitions Online, and World Politics Review, among others.
+My work has appeared in the Christian Science Monitor, Foreign Policy, the Washington Post, the Huffington Post, Pacific Standard, Roads and Kingdoms, the Institute for War and Peace Reporting, the Diplomat, News Deeply, VICE, Mic.com, and World Politics Review, among others.

-A native of Philadelphia, Pennsylvania and a graduate of the University College London’s School of Slavonic and East European studies, I enjoy black coffee, Russian novels, and cross-country train travel.
-Besides Cambodia, I've lived in the United States, Central America, Central Asia, Western Europe, the Balkans, the Caucasus, and the United Kingdom, and I’m hoping to add a few more places to that list.
-I speak English, Spanish, and Serbo-Croation, and I’m currently working to improve my Russian language skills and learn Khmer.
+A graduate of the University College London’s School of Slavonic and East European studies, I enjoy black coffee, German philosophy, and cross-country train travel.
+Besides the United States, I've lived in Central America, Central Asia, Western Europe, the Balkans, the Caucasus, Southeast Asia, and the United Kingdom.
+I speak English, Spanish, and Serbo-Croatian, and I’m always working to improve my Russian language skills.